drewherron/toponymia/PRIVACY.md

 posts are stored and published under your username, along with the time of each edit.
 Contributions are permanent: see section 4.

-## 2. Server logs
+## 2. Server logs and backups

 The web server keeps ordinary access logs — your IP address, the time, the page requested, and your browser's user-agent string.
-They exist to keep the site running and to investigate abuse.
+The site also keeps error logs and database logs, which record what went wrong when something breaks and can therefore include details of the request that failed, sometimes including the username of whoever was signed in at the time.
+All of it exists to keep the site running and to investigate abuse.

-**Access logs are retained for 30 days and then deleted.**
+**These logs are retained for 30 days and then deleted.**

 IP addresses are not stored in the site's database.
 Rate limiting (for example, on signups) counts requests per IP in memory only; those counters are transient and are never written to disk.

+The database is backed up every night.
+Backups are encrypted, are never public, and hold whatever the database held when they were taken.
+That has one consequence worth stating plainly: for up to 30 days, a backup can still contain something that has since been changed or deleted on the live site — including the email address or the former username of an account that has been closed (section 7).
+Backups are deleted automatically after 30 days, so anything removed from the live site ages out of the backups within that window.
+Because access logs are not kept in the database, backups contain no IP addresses.

 ## 3. Cookies and local storage